Email Unsubscribe Best Practices

 What can you do to minimize unsubscribes?

 - Only send emails to people who have signed up to receive your emails by them taking action to subscribe.
 Not by having a pre-checked opt-in box on a form they submit.
-Those pre-checked opt-in boxes will soon be a thing of the past due to GDPR, CASL and soon CCPA.

 - Have an email preference center to allow people to pick/choose what they do and don’t want to receive from you.